Join our Law Notes WhatsApp Group and stay updated with Legal and Judicial Updates

-According to the Indian System, the Supreme Court and High Courts at state level have jurisdiction over writs.
+According to the Indian Legal System, the Supreme Court and High Courts (at state level) have jurisdiction over writs.
 Article 32 of Constitution of India guarantees fundamental rights.
 Article 32(1) provides the means to go to Supreme Court for the enforcement of the fundamental rights.
 The Supreme Court is made the protector and guarantor of the fundamental rights.

 The Writ Jurisdiction of the Supreme Court is limited to the enforcement of Fundamental rights while the High Court has the jurisdiction of enforcement of Fundamental rights and for other purposes also.

 Types of Writs

 Recent cases / Related cases / Case Law